 Jessica Armstrong: Jessica hails from Canada, where knitting is as regular as breathing.
 She is one of two mother/daughter teams at the shop and often works Saturdays with Alison Brown, who is learning the craft as well.
 Bring all your sock and shawl questions to Jessica, but do so outside of ski season, when she will be found on the slopes with her family!

-Karen Duncan is one of our fresh new faces at Woolwinders.
-As one of the charter members of the Wednesday morning safari group, she will be joining the Woolwinders family part-time while she is not busy being supermom to her three wonderful children, Sean, Kati, and Julia.
+Karen Duncan is one of our fresh new faces at WoolWinders Yarn Shop.
+As one of the charter members of the Wednesday morning safari group, she joined the WoolWinders Yarn Shop family part-time while she is not busy being supermom to her three wonderful children, Sean, Kati, and Julia.
 Karen’s sense of fun and family can be seen in her knitting as her favorite things to knit are those special, one-of-a-kind gift-giving projects.
 Look for Karen’s friendly smile weekday mornings this Fall!

 Karen Morin: Karen has been knitting for 18 years.
 In the beginning, she was self taught and immediately became addicted…subsequently taking every class she could!
 She has worked as a test knitter with Norah Gaughan for ten years and in 2000 received a Teaching Certificate in Knitting from CYCA.
 Karen lives on her family farm in Poolesville with her husband, Joe, and their two teenagers, Jake and Madison.
 She spends her days working in her studio on her jewelry line and knitting on the back porch with her mini-poodles, Owen and Wilson.